alphagov/verify-local-patterns/README.md

  *(Every object needs the comma at the end except for the last object.
 [Read more about valid JSON](https://en.wikipedia.org/wiki/JSON#Example).)*

  - Fill in the options relevant to your council.
- - You can delete the parking permits if you're only doing the bus pass pilot, and vice versa.
+ - You can delete the parking permits options if you're only doing the bus pass pilot, and vice versa.
  - The `string` option should be lowercase.
  - If you want to see where any option is used, do a project search for the option name in your text editor.

 Once you've added your council into `app/councils.json`, your council will show up as an option in `http://localhost:3000/council-picker`.
 You can select it, but the page will look pretty broken until you do the next step.

+If you need to add new options for further localisations, either talk to us on Slack, or raise an issue on Github.
+For example, if your council doesn't charge anything for permits - Let us know and we'll back it possible for that to be an option in the kit.

 ### 3. Adding a council stylesheet and template